shubhambalyan/sql-for-data-science/README.md

-# SQL for Data Science
+# SQL for Data Science - SQLZoo
 ## Database Design

 * Table of 'world'